TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Hardware Constraints.md

 #### Servo Accuracy
 - Number of trials: 10
-1. Attach a 360° graduated circle to the moving arm of each servo motor.
+1. Attach a marked 360° graduated circle to the moving arm of each servo motor.
 2. Attach a yellow indicator piece of plastic to show where servo arm is currently pointing.
 3. Create a program (aaronTest.cpp) to move the servos to pre-determined angles for testing.
 4. Initialize program and set both servos to zero degrees.